File: Minimalism, living better with less

 • ask for an invoice without taking it.
 The seller is obliged to keep a copy for 10 years,

-• digitize what you cannot refuse, such as bank account statements and pay slips,
+• digitize what you can’t refuse, like bank statements and pay slips,

-• refuse flyers, prospectuses, manuals and training courses as much as possible.
+• refuse flyers, leaflets, manuals and training courses as much as possible.

 And what about the intangible?

 As I moved forward, I realized that my way of thinking was changing.
-The material left me more and more to make way for what was more important .
-Although it wasn't easy to understand at first.
+The material was leaving me more and more to make way for the most important .
+Even if it was not easy to understand at first.

-For what ?
+Why?
 Because we live in a materialistic world.
-To be happy, you need a lot of money, a big house, two cars, a huge dressing room, famous designer perfume and a dog called Rex.
-That, at least, is what they want us to believe.
+To be happy, you need a lot of money, a big house, two cars, a huge wardrobe, famous designer perfume and a dog named Rex.
+At least, that's what they want us to believe.

-As fate would have it, I studied the world of advertising and consumerism.
-And here I am now advocating the opposite.
-Destiny is sometimes weird.
+Fate wanted me to study the world of advertising and consumerism.
+And now here I am, advocating the opposite.
+Fate is sometimes strange.

 Social networks

-I am not on any social networks.
-I tested it and I didn't get any beneficial or effective feedback.
-When I unsubscribed, I felt a feeling of lightness and freedom.
+I am not on any social media.
+I tested it and I did not get any beneficial or effective feedback.
+When I unsubscribed, I felt a sense of lightness and freedom.

 unsubscribe-facebook

-It's crazy how clicking a simple button changes things.
+It's amazing how much the click of a button changes things.

 No more need to know which accounts I have, manage passwords, notifications, emails, newsletters, messages or information without added value.

 When I need to contact someone, I call them.
-When I'm on the metro, I chat with the passengers.
-When I see a friend, he explains to me in person, face to face, what has happened since our last meeting.
+When I'm on the subway, I chat with passengers.
+When I see a friend, they explain to me face to face what has happened since we last met.

 Emails

-We underestimate the place that emails take.
+We underestimate the amount of space emails take up.
 Physically and especially mentally.
 Right now, I have five emails in my inbox.
-They will be processed within a week and then deleted.
-The most important or most practical ones are archived.
+They will be dealt with within the week and then deleted.
+The most important or practical ones are archived.

 There are very few.
-Here too, we can apply Pareto's law.
+Here too, we can apply the Pareto law.
 80% of the emails we receive can be deleted directly.
-And if responding takes less than two minutes, do it now and delete the email.
+And if it takes you less than two minutes to answer, do it now and delete the email.

-Social networks are getting a lot closer to television.
-On average, a person spends 3.5 hours a day watching television or on the Internet.
+Social media is getting a lot like television.
+On average, a person spends 3.5 hours a day watching TV or on the Internet.
 That's ten years in a lifetime.

-An individual with a TV, smartphone, computer and tablet spends on average 417 minutes per day in front of these screens.
-This represents almost 7 hours...
+An individual with a TV, smartphone, computer and tablet would spend an average of 417 minutes per day in front of these screens.
+That's almost 7 hours...
 (Credits: Zednet.fr)

-My choice was quickly made.
-I no longer have a television.
-I spend this time developing personally, resting, playing sports, reading or spending time with loved ones.
+My choice was made quickly.
+I no longer own a television.
+I spend this time developing myself personally, resting, playing sports, reading or spending time with my loved ones.

-I no longer watch general news.
-There is only bad news, over which we have no control.
-The biggest news always comes out in the end.
+I don't watch the general news anymore.
+There is only bad news, over which we have no power.
+The biggest news always ends up being heard.
 I control my environment.
-When I need it, it's not the information that comes to me but the opposite.
+When I need it, it is not the information that comes to me but the other way around.

 Leisure and associations

 For a while, I was volunteering in five associations at the same time, I played two different sports several times a week and I had a language course every Wednesday.
-I wanted to make the most of my time and do as many things as possible.
-For fear of missing something.
+I wanted to make the most of my time and do as much as possible.
+For fear of missing out on something.

-Quite the opposite was happening.
+It was quite the opposite that was happening.
 I failed to be good at each of my commitments.
-Every decision must be made completely and not half-heartedly.
+Every decision must be taken completely and not half-heartedly.
 How can you be excellent at the guitar if you practice theater, judo and pétanque at the same time?

 Relationships

-I have 36 contacts in my directory.
+I have 36 contacts in my phone book.
 There are people who bring us happiness, and others who don't.
-There are some who mattered to us, some not anymore.
-Others were accepted out of politeness or obligation.
+There are some who have meant something to us, some not anymore.
+Others have been accepted out of politeness or obligation.

 contacts-phone-icon

 Don't feel guilty.
 Deleting a phone number is not murder .
-And at worst, when you want to reconnect with someone, there is always a solution.
+And at worst, when you want to get back in touch with someone, there is always a solution.

-One evening, I took the trouble to review each of my contacts.
-Then I discovered who really mattered to me.
+One evening, I took the time to review each of my contacts.
+I then discovered who really mattered to me.
 For my part, I did not need to reconnect with a deleted number.

 The phone

-Although it is a physical object, the phone has a significant impact on the intangible.
+Although it is a physical object, the phone has a significant impact on the immaterial.
 Beyond the directory, it influences the behavior of its user.
-We can do anything by asking someone .
-Find your way, a good restaurant or a nice hotel.
+We can do everything by asking someone .
+Find directions, a good restaurant or a nice hotel.

-A father admitted to me that he found his phone extremely indispensable.
+A father confessed to me that he found his phone incredibly indispensable.
 His wife and three children each had a tablet.
-I imagined the painting, the couple and the three children during a winter evening.
-Everyone sitting in their corner of the sofa watching their screen.
+I pictured the picture, the couple and the three children on a winter evening.
+Each sitting in their corner of the sofa staring at their screen.

 hyper-connected-family

 Is this really the future I want?
-I refused this image.
-I wanted to prove to myself that the telephone was not essential.
+I refused that image.
+I wanted to prove to myself that the phone was not essential.
 (Credits: NY Times)

 Since February 2016, my phone has been at home.
-To fix a meeting ?
-Easy, I ask for a time and place.
-I always arrived at the agreed time.
-Often, it’s other people who arrive late.
-When I speak with someone, I am one hundred percent focused with that person.
+To set up an appointment?
+Easy, I ask for a time and a place.
+I have always arrived at the agreed time.
+Often, it is the other people who arrive late.
+When I talk to someone, I am one hundred percent focused on that person.

-Without the possibility of being interrupted or being tempted to check my emails.
-It's no longer my phone controlling me, it's me controlling my phone.
+Without the possibility of being interrupted or tempted to check my emails.
+It's no longer my phone that controls me, it's me who controls my phone.

 At the same time, it pushes me to meet new people.
-This summer, I traveled to Europe for ten days.
-Thanks to this, I discovered great people.
-I asked strangers for directions and where to visit; I even ate with them.
-Now every day is vacation.
+This summer, I traveled for ten days in Europe.
+Thanks to that, I met wonderful people.
+I asked strangers for directions and what to visit; I even ate with them.
+Now, every day is a vacation.

 The watch